danEdmonds/danedmonds.github.io/index.md

 title: Hello, I’m Dan Edmonds.
 ---

-I’m a passionate **front-end designer and developer** in Southwestern Pennsylvania.
+I’m a passionate **front-end designer and developer** based in Pittsburgh.